-Buying a smartphone in 2018 is a little different than it was for much of the iPhone's history, as well as the history of most smartphones.
-In the past, carriers would subsidize the full price of the phone, so users paid just a fraction of the total cost while enrolling in contracts that typically lasted two years.
-Now, customers pay the whole bill for iPhones, but how they do it is up to them.
+Buying a smartphone now is a little different than it was for much of the iPhone's history, as well as the history of most smartphones.
+In the past, carriers would subsidize the full price of the iPhone, so we'd pay a fraction of the total cost while enrolling in contracts that typically lasted two years.
+Now, we pay the whole bill right away, get a loan, or join a financed upgrade plan and pay monthly.

 If you recently bought a phone, either through Apple or your cellular carrier, and you didn't pay in full when you first got it, you're likely in a financing plan.
 These plans break down the cost of the iPhone over 24 or 30 months.
 Some of these plans may just be for the phone alone with cellular service (like with Apple's iPhone Payments), while the majority will be attached to an upgrade-capable plan.

 - Don't Miss: 100+ Secret Dialer Codes for Your iPhone